rev-net/memo/pitch.md

 ## Overview

-Technological breakthroughs push entrepreneurs, capital providers, and regulators to create and use new financial structures that fit the contours of progress.
-It isn't a coincidence that [joint-stock companies](https://en.wikipedia.org/wiki/Joint-stock_company) were the defining structure of the mercantile era, that [limited liability corporations](https://www.jstor.org/stable/764920) played the same role during the Industrial Revolution, or that today's Silicon Valley startups are defined by the use of broad-based equity compensation like [Y-Combinator's Safe financing documents](https://www.ycombinator.com/documents/).[^1]
+Technological breakthroughs push entrepreneurs, capital providers, and regulators to create and use new standard financial structures that fit the contours of progress.
+It isn't a coincidence that [joint-stock companies](https://en.wikipedia.org/wiki/Joint-stock_company) were the defining structure of the mercantile era, that [limiting liability of corporations](https://www.jstor.org/stable/764920) played the same role during the Industrial Revolution, or that today's Silicon Valley startups are defined by the use of broad-based equity compensation like [Y-Combinator's Safe financing documents](https://www.ycombinator.com/documents/).[^1]

+We're advocating for revnets - a new financial structure made for capitalizing and growing internet-native businesses, especially crypto projects like ours who champion open source and are themselves innovating on internet-based contracts at the scale of blockchains.
+As revnets become trusted, network effects will make their use widespread – each additional revnet makes all revnets safer byway of entrenching the standard for de-risking internet capital, and more powerful byway of revnet-to-revnet interoperability.
+Blackrock CEO Larry Finck says the upcoming tokenization of everything is necessary and inevitable, revnets are the most productive structure to tokenize revenues and fundraises of both large organizations and small businesses – the payment terminal of the new economy.

-This decade has seen major progress across many technological domains.
-Some of these domains, like genomics, are well-served by traditional corporate-stock models.
-But for many internet-native businesses, especially crypto projects who champion open source and are innovating on internet-based contracts, traditional models have clear shortcomings for entrepreneurs, consumers, and capital providers.
-Several major players, like Uniswap, ENS, Maker, Arbitrum, and Compound have tried to address these shortcomings by combining standard for-profit companies with tradable tokens and experimental govrenance structures like DAOs.
-In practice, governance and capital allocation is hard, and often leads to vulnerabilities and power struggles.[^2]
+When planning the upcoming release of several revenue-forward projects of ours, it was clear the traditional models have clear shortcomings for us as entrepreneurs, for our consumers, and for those interested in allocating capital productively.
+We've also been observing major crypto players Uniswap, ENS, Maker, Arbitrum, Compound to name a few – try to address these shortcomings by combining standard for-profit companies with tradable tokens and experimental govrenance structures like DAOs.
+We've noticed that in practice, decentralized governance and capital allocation is hard and often leads to vulnerabilities, inefficiencies, and power struggles. [^2]

-**We needed a better financial structure to use for our own upcoming revenue-forward projects we will be fundraising for.
-We think we've come across a structure that can be broadly productive.
-We call it a revnet.**
+We sought a better way given the tools we knew well.
+Revnets are expressed using the upcoming Juicebox V4 protocol, which is built in large part by the team behind revnets.
+The team comes from having deployed and progressed the Juicebox protocol over the past 4 years, the juicebox.money app, and the Juicebox DAO community driven by the $JBX network.

+This is the same Juicebox that facilitated Constitution DAO, Assage DAO, Shark DAO, Moon DAO, Cryo DAO, the fundraisor for the legal defense of the the tornado cash developers, and payments to 1,331 other projects, facilitating over $185 million in ETH payments.
+We've witnessed the demand for tokenized fundraising and revenue first hand, we know the tradeoffs of the tools at our disposal intimately well, and we understand the legal moment when it comes to growing onchain organizations using various types of agreement.

 Revnets are a **fully pre-configured** financial structure – although they can evolve over time, they do so according to rules which are set in place at the time of their creation.
 Think of it like a fancy Bitcoin halvening rule.
 This means: